NVIDIA/ChatRTX/ChatRTX_APIs/README.md

     pip install ChatRTX-0.4.0-py3-none-any.whl
     ```

+6. **Install RTX**: Ensure you have an NVIDIA RTX GPU and the latest drivers installed.
+You can download the drivers from [NVIDIA's website](https://www.nvidia.com/Download/index.aspx).

 **Note**: This project will download and install additional third-party open source software projects.
 Review the license terms of these open source projects before use.

 ## API Examples